mhightower83/BacktraceLog/ReadMe.md

 The method used by `backtrace.c` is to scan code backward disassembling for instructions that could be used to set up the stack frame for the current function.
 While this method by its nature is problematic, several improvements have been made to increase the reliability of the results.
 While it works for my test cases, there can be **no assurance it will work in all cases**.

 When using an IRAM log buffer, it is placed after `_text_end` at the end of the IRAM code.
 Enough space is left between the log buffer and `_text_end` to ensure the log buffer is not overwritten by the boot loader during reboots.
-When using a DRAM log buffer, it is placed in the noinit section.
+When using a DRAM log buffer, it is placed in the `noinit` section.

-As long as you do not do a hard reset or lose power, you should be able to see your backtrace at reboot.
+In the absence of a hard reset or lose of power, you should be able to see your backtrace at reboot.
 Or whenever you call `BacktraceLog::report(Serial)`.

 Minimal lines to use:
 ```cpp